Joseph Philippe Lemercier Laroche: Voyage

-Shortly after Titanic struck the iceberg at 11:40 p.m. on April 14, Joseph woke Juliette and told her that the ship had suffered an accident.
-He put all of their valuables in his pockets, and he and his wife carried each of their sleeping daughters to the ship's top deck.
+Shortly after Titanic struck the iceberg at 11:40 p.m. on April 14, Joseph woke his wife Juliette and told her that the ship had suffered an accident.
+He put all of their valuables in his pockets, and they carried their sleeping daughters to the ship's top deck.
 It is not known for sure which lifeboat Juliette and her daughters boarded, although Juliette remembered a countess being in her lifeboat.
-There was a countess, Noël Leslie, Countess of Rothes, on board the ship who escaped in lifeboat 8, so it is likely that Juliette, Simone and Louise all escaped aboard this lifeboat or perhaps lifeboat 14.
+There was a countess, Noël Leslie, Countess of Rothes, on board the ship who escaped in lifeboat no. 8, so it is likely that Juliette, Simone and Louise all escaped aboard this lifeboat or perhaps lifeboat 14.
 Although Joseph died in the sinking of Titanic, his body was never recovered.